-If the applicant chooses to submit the Physical Needs Assessment, it shall consist of a completed Minnesota Housing Physical Needs Assessment Template and the Minnesota Housing 20 Year Capital Expenditure Template; or the preparer may use their own document with a similar format.
+If the applicant chooses to submit the Physical Needs Assessment, it shall consist of a completed Minnesota Housing Physical Needs Assessment Template and the Minnesota Housing 20 Year Capital Expenditure

+Template; or the preparer may use their own document with a similar format.
 When completing the 20 Year Capital Expenditure Template, it shall be completed "As Is" with the proposed immediate needs and rehabilitation scope of work noted in the "Year One" column.

-If the applicant chooses to submit a full Capital Needs Assessment, it shall be completed by a third party qualified needs assessor and can be in any of the following established formats: USDA Rural Development, HUD/ FHA Project Capital Needs Assessment (PCNA), ASTM E 2018-08 Standard Guide for Property Conditions Assessment, or other Minnesota Housing approved format.
+If the applicant chooses to submit a full Capital Needs Assessment (or if a CNA is required for other funding sources), it shall be completed by a third party qualified needs assessor and can be in any of the following established formats: USDA Rural Development, HUD/ FHA Project Capital Needs Assessment (PCNA), ASTM E 2018-08 Standard Guide for Property Conditions Assessment, or other Minnesota Housing approved format.